0%

 It is mainly performed to seek the divine blessings for protection, prosperity, and overall well-being.
 Peace with nature is the other lesson in the ceremony.
 One day, Lord Krishna picked up the Govardhan Hill on his little finger in order to protect the folks of Braj from heavy rain.

 The event changed the adoration of divine beings to nature, such as mountains, forests and cows that nourish us.
-Goverdhan Puja is widespread in North India and has a large following in Mathura, Vrindavan, as well as in adjoining places.
+Govardhan Puja is widespread in North India and has a large following in Mathura, Vrindavan, as well as in adjoining places.

 Authentic Hindu pujas and sacred rituals performed by experienced Pandits with complete Vedic procedures, ensuring spiritual purity, divine blessings, and peaceful, auspicious outcomes.